 Choosing if WSIB benefits are right for you

 When a third party caused your workplace incident, you may have to decide whether to accept WSIB benefits or seek compensation through your own lawsuit.
-This document helps to explain this important decision that workers and survivors sometimes have to make.
+This document helps to explain this important decision that workers and survivors might have to make.

 What is a “third party”?